-Pakad: Is a commonly recognized patterns of Sur used to make the Raag more obvious.
-A way of letting the audience know which Raag is being played, without saying or giving away it’s name.
+Pakad: Are commonly recognized patterns of Sur used to make the Raag more obvious.
+A way of letting the audience know which Raag is being played, without saying or giving away its name.
 In my view, Pakad is EXTREMELY important for the audience as well as the musician.
-It should at once create the Raag’s own particular mood in the atmosphere.
-For example, a very common Pakad for Raag Aiman is:
+It should at once create Raag’s own particular mood in the atmosphere.
+For example, a very common Pakad for Raag Yaman is:

 N' R G----R--N' R S.

 You’re doing great so far.
-Keep going further….let’s look at Raag Aiman as an example.
+Keep going further….let’s look at Raag Yaman as an example.

-In our attempt of Introduction to Raag, I want to first introduce you to Raag Aiman.
+In our attempt at Introduction to Raag, I want to first introduce you to Raag Yaman.
 I was formally introduced to this Raag as my own first Raag that I learned.
 And this is not by chance.
 There is a very conscientious reasoning behind teaching this as the first Raag to any beginner.
 In these HCM Learning Series Guides, I’ll only attempt to provide you with 3 examples of Raag.
-Reason being, that my goal in this series is not to teach you vast libraries of Indian Music.
+The reason is, that my goal in this series is not to teach you vast libraries of Indian Music.
 But to simply bring you up from a complete newbie to someone that can do further research on this website and advance on their own (to a degree).

-For our own clarity, we will always post the basic stats of the Raag, and discuss it in further detail below.
-So let’s start with stats for Raag Aiman.
+For our own clarity, we will always post the basic stats of the Raag and discuss it in further detail below.
+So let’s start with stats for Raag Yaman.